adthoughtsglobal/Nova-OS/README.md

 - [Discord server](https://discord.gg/atkqbwEQU8)

 ---

-> [!NOTE]
-> Did NovaOS help you achieve something?
-Consider <a href="https://buymeacoffee.com/novaweb">Becoming a supporter</a>, helping us continue this project.

 [^1]: The latest public version.
 [^2]: Quotes are personal perspectives of users.
 [^3]: It must be initially loaded with internet, and the offline setting must be turned on for this feature to work.